Reading Services Forms (Various)

 40 West 20th Street

-Chapter 219 of the Laws of 2003 provides all students with print disability, accessibility to Alternate Text Format through publishing companies.
-For more information regarding how to benefit from this service please contact Ronald Rateau at (212) 772-5478 in Room TH 205.
+Chapter 219 of the Laws of 2003 provide all students who have print disability, with access to alternate text format through publishing companies.
+For more information regarding this service, please call Jose Fernandez at (212) 772-5478, or visit in the Access & Technology Center in Room 300, North Building.

 Reading & Scanning Software

-The Access & Technology Center, located in TH 205, has various scanning and reading software as well as CCTVs.
-Please contact the center for further details at (212) 772-5478.
+The Access & Technology Center has various scanning and reading software, as well as CCTVs.
+Please contact the Center for further details at (212) 772-5478.

-Please sign the and return it to the Coordinator of Class Accommodations with your Request for Services Form.
-Scheduling of your reading services cannot begin unless both of these forms are submitted.
+Please sign the and return it to the Coordinator of Class Accommodations with your Request for Services Form [pdf].
+Note: Scheduling of your reading services cannot begin until both of these forms are submitted.